alexbevi/alexbevi.github.com/_posts/2022-07-04-hello-product-management.markdown

 This new role really feels like the culmination of a much longer journey that began when I started getting my feet wet with [MongoDB in 2012]({% post_url 2012-08-29-install-latest-mongodb-in-ubuntu %}), learned about Ruby drivers for MongoDB and was actively [troubleshooting Mongoid issues as early as 2014]({% post_url 2014-06-23-troubleshooting-a-mongoid-connection-issue %}).

 My love of Ruby and my love of MongoDB should help give me a leg up in this new role, however the real work now begins!
-My focus will be to help drive adoption of MongoDB within the Ruby developer community, though how I can move the needles here remains to be seen.
+My focus will be to help drive adoption of MongoDB within the Ruby developer community, though how I can move the needle here remains to be seen.

 I plan on sharing a lot more as this journey continues and I welcome any feedback you may have along the way.